blackbaud/stache1/tutorials/getting-started/index.md

 ![Ipsum Image][ipsum-image-01]

 ## Step 3 - Create an {{ site.productname }} user account  ##
-Before you can use the API Console to try out the API, you need the API key and a valid OAuth 2.0 access token.
+Before you can use the API Console to try out the API, you'll need an API key and a valid OAuth 2.0 access token.
 The first step to obtain an OAuth 2.0 access token is to create a trial {{ site.productname }} user account.

 > To Do:  If the creation of an trial {{ site.productname }} user account is not auto provisioned, create content here that guides the reader on how to create a trial {{ site.productname }} user account.
 Include necessary images.